supmar23/supmar23/README.md

 ### Welcome to my GitHub profile! 👋

-Hello, I'm **Mario Ciccioni**, student at University of Bologna enrolled in Engineering and Computer Science.
-Currently, I'm focusing on Artificial Intelligence world.
+Hello, I'm **Mario Ciccioni**, graduate in Engineering and Computer Science at University of Bologna.
+Currently, I'm focusing on NLP/NLU world.

-## 🔧 Technologies and Tools

-- Main programming languages: Python, Java, C#
-- IDE/Platform: VS Code, Visual Studio, Eclipse, Jupyter, Anaconda
-- Databases: MySQL
+## 💡 Interests

-- Other skills: Generative AI, Machine Learning, Deep Learning, Neural Networks, Prompt Engineering/Prompt Learning, Web Development(HTML, CSS, PHP, JS), Arduino programming
+- Natural Language Processing, Natural Language Understanding, Prompt Learning, Machine Learning, Deep Learning, Neural Networks

-## 🌱 Currently Learning
+## 🌱 Interests

-I'm exploring the technique of Prompt Engineering/Prompt Learning using the latest LLMs out there (thesis in this area in progress)
+- Automatic Prompt Learning techniques, LLMs tasks adaptation

+## 🧾 Research

+- Magic Mirror on the Wall, Which is the Fairest Prompt of All?
+A Survey on Automatic Prompt Learning.
+ECAI-2025 (23% acceptance rate)

 ## 📫 Contact Me